 The Boston Emergency Services Team (B.E.S.T.), under the leadership of Boston Medical Center and with the support of the Massachusetts Behavioral Health Partnership and the Massachusetts Department of Mental Health, provides 24-hour service for adults and children in need of immediate psychiatric intervention.
 Individuals who need emergency care are assessed and briefly treated by experienced, master's level clinicians and physicians who specialize in rapid response to those in psychiatric crisis.
 B.E.S.T. provides a comprehensive, highly integrated system of crisis evaluation to children, adolescents, adults, including the elderly, the homeless, mentally ill, and the multicultural populations within the Metro Boston areas.
 This toll-free number can be used 24 hours a day, seven days a week.
 By using the 1-800-981-4357 helpline, a caller is assisted in dealing with a psychiatric, crisis support, information and referrals.
 The caller may be directed to a B.E.S.T. urgent care center or a designated emergency department, or a crisis intervention mobile team may be dispatched to the site of the crisis.
 If you or someone in your family is in crisis, consider calling 1-800-981-4357 for guidance.
 They may suggest useful alternatives to the emergency department.

 Although the Boston Architectural College campus is safe, crime can happen anywhere and safety can be compromised at any time.
 The cooperation and involvement of students, faculty, and staff in their own safety and security is crucial to maintaining a safe campus environment.
 Although no one set of guidelines can completely protect you, following the tips below can minimize your chances of becoming a victim.
-You should always trust your own instincts and follow the rules of common sense, in addition to following these tips.
+You should always trust your own instincts and follow the rules of common sense.
+The Boston Police Department offers some helpful safety tips to community members.
+In addition, please follow these tips below.

 - Consider carrying a shriek alarm or whistle.